 Have you ever tried emailing a massive amount of files?
 If you were to upload and transmit each file individually, your email client would likely refuse this action due to its huge size.
 So, in order to send large files over the internet, you must compress these files, or ZIP them.

 This concept is essentially the same when we discuss GZIP.
 Compression transfers files faster than non-compressed files.
 However, there’s a significant misconception regarding its actual impact on server performance.

 While GZIP shortens the transfer rate duration, it’s impact on server performance and CPU is actually greater than uncompressed files.
 While this is a consideration if you have an old, outdated web server, modern servers are more than capable of handling this increase.
 The reason why many webmasters discuss GZIP as a performance-enhancing tool is that while it may not enhance the server-side performance, by transferring files quickly and allowing end-user browser to render on-page content faster than before, it enhances perceived performance.
 Ultimately, this is what matters.

 After confirming your server is capable of handling the extra demand caused by GZIP files, the time has come to actually perform this essential function.
 There are multiple ways to execute a GZIP.
 The easiest of these is to see if your web host offers a native GZIP tool within cPanel.
 If so, simply follow the instructions and enjoy the benefits of compression.

 If not, there are two primary options.
 The first is to hand-code the GZIP script directly into your .htaccess file.
 Whenever you manipulate this code, make sure to create a backup in case of an unexpected error.
 The second option is to utilize an authorized third party tool or access the configuration settings if you run IIS on your server.

-Afterwards, check to make sure your GZIP was successful by running your site through an online tool, such as Check Gzip Compression.
+Afterwards, check to make sure your GZIP was successful by running your site through an online tool, such as Google Page Insights.
 Always review your site on multiple browsers to ensure no errors are present.